aerostack2/aerostack2.github.io/_sources/_tutorials/aerial_platform.rst.txt

 Besides, the group of protected attributes are:

-.. list-table:: List of Virtual Methods
+.. list-table:: List of Protected Attributes
    :header-rows: 1

    * - Attribute